Chia Plotting Overview

 • Open source

-• Slower plotting speed compared to third-party plotters
+• Slower plotting speed compared to other plotters

 • No compressed plot support